K-agya/union_shop/README.md

 ## Marking Criteria

+This assessment is worth 55% of the marks for the Flutter Course (the remaining 45% comes from the weekly sign-offs).
+The mark for the assessment is divided into two components:

+- **[Application (30%)](#application)**: Demonstrated through a live demo during practical sessions
+- **[Software Development Practices (25%)](#software-development-practices)**: Assessed through your repository

+For more information about the overall course assessment structure, visit the [Flutter Course homepage](https://manighahrmani.github.io/sandwich_shop/).

+### Application

+30% of the coursework mark comes from functionality demonstrated through a live demo during practical sessions.
+More information about the demo sessions is provided in the [demonstration section](#demonstration).

 Your objective is to reimplement as many features from the existing [Union Shop website](https://shop.upsu.net) as you can in your forked repository using Flutter.

-The table below is an almost comprehensive list of features present on the website, sorted by difficulty level.
-Each feature has a corresponding percentage value indicating its weight and a reference link to the relevant page on the actual website.
+The table below is an almost comprehensive list of features present on the website, sorted by difficulty.
+Each feature has a corresponding percentage value indicating its weight in the 30% application mark and a reference link to the relevant page on the actual website.

 ⚠️ Note that this assessment focuses on functionality over visual design (do not spend a lot of time making it look exactly like the real website).

-### Requirements

 | Feature | Description | Marks (%) | Reference |
 |---------|-------------|-----------|-----------|